Image source – Sky Sports

 Novak Djokovic’s First Match In Record-High Temperatures

-The Serbian star plays his first match against Alexandre Muller of France on 1st July.
-The opening day, 30th June, was the hottest opening day of the tournament in 147 years.
-With temperatures expected to be around 33 to 34 degrees Celsius on 1st July, it will be a really hot affair for the players.
-The temperatures are soaring high, and the “heat rule” policy at Wimbledon can be used by players, which allows them to request a 10-minute break and leave the court if the temperature is 30.1 degrees Celsius or above.
+Novak has his first draw against Alexandre Muller of France on 1st July.
+The first day was the warmest opening day of Wimbledon in 147 years.
+With the mercury expected to be around 33 to 34 degrees Celsius on 1st July, it will be a hot day for the players.
+The temperatures are soaring high and the “heat rule” policy at Wimbledon can be used by players, which lets them request a 10-minute break and exit the court if the temperature is 30.1 degrees Celsius or more.

-Djokovic is missing his arch rival Nadal, who retired last year, and he always keeps mentioning that he is deeply affected by Nadal’s retirement.
-We hope Djokovic gives his best performance at Wimbledon and reaches the milestone.
+Djokovic is missing his competitor Nadal who stopped playing last year and he always keeps saying that he is affected by Nadal’s retirement.
+We hope Djokovic gives his best at Wimbledon and gets to the record.